adyromantika/fun-with-kubernetes/README.md

 Each virtual machine has:

 * The default NAT interface (10.0.2.0/24).
-This is used internally by Vagrant, and is where the nodes get Internet connection.
+This is created automatically by VirtualBox, and is where the nodes get Internet connection (default route).
 * A private network (172.31.99.0/24) shared between them.
-This is where the nodes communicate with each other.
+This is where the nodes communicate with each other, as well with the VirtualBox host.
 * Calico uses pod network (192.168.0.0/16) by default so that is what we passed to `kubeadm` during init.

 To expose services later we have a few options: